RPGroup-PBoC/RegSeq/.ipynb_checkpoints/README-checkpoint.md

 `RegSeq` contains Python files which can be easily executed to perform your own analyses.

 #### **Installing MPATHIC and modules**
-Many of the code files in this package rely on `mpathic`, software for quantitative modeling of massively parallel experiments and developed by [GitHub user jbkinney](https://github.com/jbkinney).
+Some of the code files in this package rely on `mpathic`, a software package for quantitative modeling of massively parallel experiments and developed by [GitHub user jbkinney](https://github.com/jbkinney).
 A link to the GitHub page for the mpathic package is [available here](https://github.com/jbkinney/mpathic).

 Currently, installation of this package requires Linux or Mac OS.
 To install the mpathic package, please run the following commands within an Anaconda terminal: